rarebreed/excursor/notebooks/learn-mojo/mojo-notes.md

 - Many limitations in the std lib
     - no builtin list or dict class
     - almost no IO
+- The Community License has restrictions on non-compete
+    - Don't use mojo in any PaaS, Saas, IaaS AI role
+    - Modular

 ## Functions in Mojo